kstenerud/streamux/streamux-specification.md

 #### Payload Field

 The payload portion of the message contains the actual message data to pass to the next layer up.
-Its contents are application-specific, and its size is determined by the size field, as well as the padding amount determined during the [negotiation phase](#negotiation-phase).
+Its contents are application-specific, and its length is determined by the length field in the chunk header.

+, as well as the padding amount determined during the [negotiation phase](#negotiation-phase).
 The length field refers only to the number of used octets in the payload field, even though the field contents may be inflated to a multiple of the padding amount (if padding amount is greater than 0).

+#### Padding Field

+If a padding amount greater than 0 was chosen during the [negotiation phase](#negotiation-phase), this field must contain the number of bytes required to pad out the payload field's length field to a multiple of the padding amount.
+Block ciphers can then encrypt the payload + padding fields together.
+Padding does not count towards the payload length.

 ### Empty Response